Learn How to Clean Garbage Disposal With Baking Soda and Vinegar inexpensively for a sparkling, odor-free sink!

 - Let it sit for 5-10 minutes, allowing the mixture to do its work.

-- After that, take off the stopper, run the garbage disposal, and flush lukewarm water.
+- After that, take off the stopper, run the garbage disposal, and flush it with lukewarm water.

-- Once it’s done, turn on the tap water for a couple of seconds.
+- Once done, turn on the tap water for a couple of seconds.

-- Now, your garbage disposer is clean, odor-free, and ready to use.
+- Now, your garbage disposer is squeaky clean, odor-free, and ready to use.

-Note: If you have a double basin sink, use the above cleaning hack on both of them, at the same time, to get the optimum results.
+Note: If you have a double basin sink, use baking soda and vinegar on both of them at the same time to get the optimum results.

-Just like any other household device, your garbage disposal system needs some love and attention as well.
-So, without any further ado, clean your waste disposal unit as soon as possible.
-Besides, check out this tutorial to know some economic home remedies to unclog your bathtub.
+Just like any other household device, the garbage disposal system needs some love and attention as well.
+So, grab baking soda and vinegar to make your grimy garbage disposal unit spotless now.